 Tasty and Fanciful Pez Museum in Burlingame

 When you were a kid, or perhaps even as an adult, did you love the Pez candies and their many animated dispensers?
 Did you collect them, line your shelves with goofy plastic characters, and trade with your friends?
-If so, the Museum of Pez Memorabilia in Burlingame, California will delight your fancy as well as your taste buds.
+If so, the Museum of Pez Memorabilia in Burlingame, California, will delight your fancy as well as your taste buds.

-Did you know that Pez candy was invented in 1927, originally as a peppermint flavored breath mint sold in small tins?
+Did you know that Pez candy was invented in 1927, initially as a peppermint flavored breath mint sold in small tins?
 Originally marketed as an adult mint to help people quit smoking, the original dispensers weren’t the fun type with character heads.
 Invented in Austria, the term “Pez” is an abbreviation of the German word for peppermint.
-The first Pez dispenser that we so lovingly know today surfaced about 1950 and about two years later, cartoon heads and fruity flavored candies were introduced.
+The first Pez dispenser that we so lovingly know today surfaced about 1950, and about two years later, cartoon heads and fruity flavored candies were introduced.

 No Old Woman – Just a Very Large Shoe

 Because of this stipulation, this “Shoe Building” sat empty for a while, but one could still see piles of unclaimed shoes through the windows.
-In 1997, this quirky structure needed its own cobbler, when a car collided with its instep.
-Well, call them Shoe Repairmen or Building Repairmen, it did get all fixed up and is now trotting along as good as ever.
+In 1997, this quirky structure needed its own cobbler when a car collided with its instep.
+Well, call them Shoe Repairmen or Building Repairmen.
+It did get all fixed up and is now trotting along as good as ever.

-Last we heard the large shoe shaped building was back in business operating an old fashioned shoe store.
+Last we heard, the large shoe-shaped building was back in business operating an old-fashioned shoe store.
 This “Cobbler’s Delight” and photo opportunity can be seen along Bakersfield’s main thoroughfare at 1931 Chester and 10th in Bakersfield, California.